 What happens during a Holy Year?

 This symbolizes the difficult journey walking the Camino.
 Then the Archbishop cleans the door’s perimeters with an olive branch dipped in Holy water and he walks through the passageway.
-The door will remain open for the rest of the year, closing once again on December 31st.
-2021.
+The door remains open for the rest of the year, closing once again at the end of the Holy Year, this time on December 31st.
+2022.

 2010, the last Holy Year, was a busy and vibrant time on the Camino.
 The number of pilgrims walking the Camino and receiving a Compostela more than doubled from previous years.
 Here’s a short video showing some footage from that year.
 The Pope even visited the Cathedral and gave the pilgrim’s a special blessing.